eivindfjeldstad/textarea-editor/readme.md

 For an example with a UI, see the `example` folder.

-All default commands are exposed via `TextareaEditor.commands`, and can easily be modified to fit your application (e.g. adding a UI for browsing images).
+All default formats are exposed, and can easily be modified to fit your application (e.g. adding a UI for browsing images).

-You can also execute custom commands directly:
+You can also use custom formats directly:

 ```js
 editor.format({ prefix: '#{', suffix: '}' });
 assert(textarea.value == '#{Hello world!}');
 ```

-For example commands, check out the source code.
+For example formats, check out the source code.

 ## License